ibm-cloud-docs/vpc/api-change-log.md

 ### For all version dates
 {: #23-june-2026-all-version-dates}

+**Instance third-party license and entitlement service.** You can now provision virtual server instances from catalog images with vendor-managed software licensing.
+This feature enables dynamic license acquisition and management for third-party software running on instances, allowing vendors to control and track license usage on a per-instance basis.

+When [creating an instance](/apidocs/vpc/latest#create-instance) from a catalog image with an associated software plan configured for vendor licensing, the system automatically acquires a license from the vendor's license server.
+If license acquisition fails, the instance's `lifecycle_state` will transition to `failed` with a `lifecycle_reasons` value indicating a license-related error.

+A new child resource collection, `software_attachments`, has been added to instances.
+This resource represents the software associated with a catalog-defined software plan and includes license entitlement information when applicable.
+You can [retrieve](/apidocs/vpc/latest#get-instance-software-attachment) or [list](/apidocs/vpc/latest#list-instance-software-attachments) software attachments for an instance.
+The `software_attachments` property is also included when [retrieving](/apidocs/vpc/latest#get-instance) or [listing](/apidocs/vpc/latest#list-instances) instances.
+You can also [update a software attachment](/apidocs/vpc/latest#update-instance-software-attachment) to change its `name`.

+Software attachments include a `lifecycle_state` property that progresses through `pending`, `stable`, `failed`, or `deleting` states, reflecting the status of software instance registration and license acquisition, if applicable.
+When the `lifecycle_state` is `stable`, the software instance and any associated licenses are successfully registered and ready for use.

+**Usage constraint additions for images.** When [creating](/apidocs/vpc/latest#create-image) or [updating](/apidocs/vpc/latest#update-image) images, you can now specify usage constraints through the `allowed_use.instance` property to require specific vCPU counts or ranges, metadata service enablement or disablement, or metadata service protocol (`http` or `https`) when enabled.
+When [creating an instance](/apidocs/vpc/latest#create-instance) from an image with usage constraints, the request will fail if the specified configuration does not meet the image's requirements.
+Usage constraints also prevent instance resize operations that would violate the constraints.

+Similar usage constraints are available for [volumes](/apidocs/vpc/latest#create-volume) and [snapshots](/apidocs/vpc/latest#create-snapshot) through their respective `allowed_use.instance` properties.

+For more information, see [Managing virtual server instances](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api).

 **AMD high frequency Turin VSI profiles.** When [creating](/apidocs/vpc/latest#create-instance) or [updating](/apidocs/vpc/latest#update-instance) an instance, or when [creating](/apidocs/vpc/latest#create-instance-template) or [updating](/apidocs/vpc/latest#update-instance-template) an instance template, you can now specify the `threads_per_core` property.

 For instances using [High Frequency gen4 profiles](/docs/vpc?topic=vpc-high-frequency-profile-family) you may specify `1` or `2`.
 If not specified, the value defaults to `2` and is the only allowed value for instances using other profiles.